Over 100 Monthly-updated ETF and Mutual Fund Recommendations

 If an investor hires a mutual fund advisor for investment advice, then they deserve to be paid somehow.
 So you'll end up paying in one way or another.
 This is all fine, as long as the investor understands how their money gets shaved off of their investments, and where it's going.

-The only way to not pay anyone anything, other than the mutual fund management fee (which can't be avoided and goes to pay the mutual fund and its investment managers), is to learn how to manage your own money and/or do your own mutual fund analysis.
+The only way to not pay anyone anything, other than the mutual fund management fee (which can't be avoided and goes to pay the mutual fund and its investment managers), is to learn how to manage your own money and/or do your own mutual fund analysis (then only buy true no-load mutual funds).

 If a mutual fund has a 12b-1 fee, which most do, then there's no way around that either.
 But you should pay attention to who gets claim to it, as it could be the source of a conflict of interest.